Bayesian Functional Generalized Additive Models with Sparsely Observed Covariates: Penalized Spline Smoothing For FGAM

-Owing to $X(t)$ and $t$ having differing scales, it is not appropriate to assume apriori that the amount of smoothing for $F(x,t)$ should be the same in both arguments.
-Though we may scale $x$ and $t$ to lie in the unit square, this would still not result in a scale-invariant tensor product smooth (\citealt{wood2012straightforward}).
-The necessitated anisotropic roughness penalty associated with the spline coefficients, $\btheta=(\theta_{11}, \dots, \theta_{1,K_t},\theta_{2,1}\dots, \theta_{K_x,K_t})^T$, requires considerable more care than the univariate smoothing necessary for the Bayesian FLM in \citet{goldsmith2011penalized}, the isotropic penalty used in \citet{mueller2013continuously}, or the penalized structured additive regression literature (e.g. \citealt{fahrmeir2004penalized}).
+Frequently in the penalized spline literature it is assumed $\lambda_x=\lambda_t$ to simplify estimation.
+Here however, because $X(t)$ and $t$ having differing scales, it is not appropriate to assume apriori that the amount of smoothing for $F(x,t)$ should be the same in both arguments.
+Though we may scale $x$ and $t$ to lie in the unit square, this would still not result in a scale-invariant tensor product smooth \autocite{wood2012straightforward}.
+The necessitated anisotropic roughness penalty associated with the spline coefficients, $\btheta=(\theta_{11}, \dots, \theta_{1,K_t},\theta_{2,1}\dots, \theta_{K_x,K_t})^T$, requires considerable more care than the univariate smoothing necessary for the Bayesian FLM in \textcite{goldsmith2011penalized}, the isotropic penalty used in \textcite{mueller2013continuously}, or the penalized structured additive regression literature \autocite[e.g.,][]{fahrmeir2004penalized}.

-\citet{wahba1983bayesian} first made the connection between spline smoothing and Bayesian modeling, showing that the usual (frequentist) estimator for a cubic smoothing spline was equivalent to placing a particular improper Gaussian prior on the spline coefficients.
-The penalization used in \citet{McLean2012functional} is equivalent to imposing the following prior on the spline coefficients
+\textcite{wahba1983bayesian} first made the connection between spline smoothing and Bayesian modeling, showing that the usual (frequentist) estimator for a cubic smoothing spline was equivalent to placing a particular improper Gaussian prior on the spline coefficients.
+The penalization used in \textcite{McLean2012functional} is equivalent to imposing the following prior on the spline coefficients